Saturday, April 6, 2019

 In its bid to remove a ban on construction and demolition from much of east Boulder, city council this week considered changes to regulations governing what can be built where.
 It is the first step in what will be a long and involved process to structure the city’s built environment in an attempt to mitigate the so-called jobs/housing imbalance.

 Among staff’s suggestions for changes to the city’s use tables — which govern what types of businesses and homes can be permitted in each zoning district — were a complete prohibition on new office space in residential areas, and on single-family homes in high-residential and mixed-use zones.

 Nearly half (45.95%) of the city’s total space is residential zoning, though homes are allowed in some of the non-residential zoning districts.
 Just 4.25% is high-density residential; a further .52% is mixed-use.

-The use table project was among council’s top priorities for 2019, with a focus on the 18 different zoning types the 2-mile federally designated opportunity zone, currently under a development moratorium until June 22, 2020.
+The use Postponement of a motion, or a vote project was among council’s top priorities for 2019, with a focus on the 18 different zoning types the 2-mile federally designated opportunity zone, currently under a development moratorium until June 22, 2020.
 The OZ runs roughly from 28th to 55th Streets and Arapahoe to Diagonal Highway.

 Among staff’s suggested tweaks per zoning district:

 Industrial – Allow small retail spaces (under 2,000 square feet)